-This well-reviewed mop has 4.4 out of 5 stars.
-It features a rotation system, so you don’t miss anything when mopping, and includes a sprayer and mop pads.
-Large mop head of over 16 inches.
+This popular mop is highly rated by owners.
+It features a rotation system so you don’t miss anything when mopping.
+This mop comes with a sprayer and extra mop pads.
+Large mop width of over 16 inches.

-The Bona Hardwood Floor set comes equipped with cleaning pads, a dusting mop pad, a mop handle with four parts, and cleaning bottles.
-With this amazing kit, your hardwood floors will be gleaming in no time.
+This cleaning set comes equipped with cleaning pads, a dusting mop pad, a mop handle with four parts, and cleaning bottles.
+With this comprehensive kit, your hardwood floors will be gleaming in no time.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.